-Only available for UNC-Chapel Hill and UNC Healthcare employees enrolled at UNC-Chapel Hill.
+Only available for UNC-Chapel Hill and UNC Health employees enrolled at UNC-Chapel Hill.
 A tuition waiver may be applied to one summer session course per academic year.
 This waiver counts as one of the three courses per academic year that can be approved for tuition waiver.

 This feature may not be available to UNC-Chapel Hill employees enrolled elsewhere and is not available to other state employees enrolled at UNC-Chapel Hill.

 Tuition waiver will also waive all student fees for the academic term, even if additional courses not covered under the tuition waiver program are taken the same term.
 Tuition waiver does not apply to other course-related expenses such as travel, laboratory, registration, or material fees.